GameTec-live/EVIAH/README.md

 # EVIAH
-## Etherium Validator Installation and Update Helper
+## Ethereum Validator Installation and Update Helper
 ### WARNING: THIS IS VERY ALPHA SOFTWARE AND 80% ISNT IMPLEMENTED YET!

 #### Installation: